 Now, why the hell do people do this, you might be wondering.

-Well, it’s usually for one of two reasons:
+Well, it’s usually for one of three reasons:

 - To reduce muscle pain, tightness, and soreness, and to speed up post-workout recovery.